Twilight Classes

 This provides students with:

-• a variety of choices
+• a wide variety of subjects to choose from

 • small class sizes